 The Psychology Behind Sense Of Entitlement

-Updated May 09, 2019
+Updated November 18, 2019

 Reviewer Ann-Marie Duncan

 A sense of entitlement is the epitome of the "Me!
 Me!
-Me!" attitude where the world is supposed to revolve around the person and what they want.
-However, this is not how life works.
-Ultimately, the individual with a sense of entitlement takes, yet rarely gives, prioritizes themselves over others at virtually all times, and fancy themselves as superior to others.
+Me!" attitude where the world is supposed to revolve around a single person and what they want.
+This is not how life works.
+Ultimately, the individual with a sense of entitlement takes, but they rarely give.
+They prioritize themselves over others at virtually all times and fancy themselves as superior to others.

-The Psychology Behind A Sense Of Entitlement
+The Psychology Behind a Sense of Entitlement

-An Attempt To Overcompensate For Past Wrongs
+An Attempt to Overcompensate for Past Wrongs

-Used To Getting What They Want
+Used to Getting What They Want

 Believe it or not, young children intuitively pick up on the patterns and behaviors within their environment.
 When a kid is used to always getting their way, they are more likely to believe that the world should and will treat them as their parents have.
-Then, when they experience the real world and are forced to interact with people, they learn that not everyone is going to give them special treatment.
-This foreign and uncomfortable revelation, therefore, engenders anger, resentment, and self-pity.
+Then, when they experience the real world and are forced to interact with other people, they learn that not everyone is going to give them special treatment.
+This foreign and uncomfortable revelation engenders anger, resentment, and self-pity.